Translated using DeepL

 Code of Ethics

 The basic ethical requirements for the conduct of Masaryk University employees with regard to their professional and work activities are summarised in the Masaryk University Code of Ethics and the MU Work Regulations.
 In the event of a suspected violation of the MU Code of Ethics, a complaint may be filed with the MU Ethics Committee.
+These Rules of Procedure of the MU Ethics Committee are effective as of 1 January 2024.

 Research ethics at MU